doriszd/numpy-random_new/README.md

 Some of more important attributes of an ndarray object:

-- ndarray.ndim
+- ndarray.ndim:
 This function returns the number of axes or dimensions of the array.
-- ndarray.shape
+- ndarray.shape:
 This function returns the dimensions of the array
-- ndarray.size
+- ndarray.size:
 This function shows the total number of elements in the array
-- ndarray.dtype
+- ndarray.dtype:
 This function describes the type of elements in the array.
 It tells us if the element is for example integer or float.
-- ndarray.itemsize
+- ndarray.itemsize:
 This function shows the size in bytes of each element of the array.